-Anchored by MARTA and served by three additional providers, the regional transit system offers commuters travel options.
+Anchored by MARTA and served by three additional providers, the regional transit system offers citizens and visitors to the region travel options.
 As part of the Regional Transportation Plan (RTP), transit plays a major role in alleviating congestion and improving air quality, while supporting the land use and development goals and policies of the Regional Agenda.
-The Atlanta Regional Commission (ARC), working with regional partners and service providers, reviews, analyzes and incorporates transit projects into its planning process.
+ARC, working with regional partners and service providers, reviews, analyzes and incorporates transit projects into its planning process.

 PLAN 2040, the region’s current RTP, includes several different types of transit projects and covers a range of transit modes that combine to create a seamless transit system.
 This system allows commuters to connect easily to numerous destinations.